THREAT

 PROTOCOL CONTEXT (VEX — AUTHORITY PILLAR)

-The VEX Protocol's Authority pillar addresses this directly: every tool invocation must be cryptographically bound to an authorized principal and a declared intent scope.
-An Evidence Capsule carries a signed authority claim specifying permitted tools.
+The VEX Protocol's Authority pillar is aimed at this problem: tool invocation should remain bound to an authorized principal and a declared scope.
+Evidence artifacts can preserve that context where governed execution is in use.

 ProvnAI Mitigation